 Pregnancy travel insurance coverage

 Pregnancy travel insurance, gives you coverage in case of any maternity-related emergencies such as premature birth or sudden complications, in addition to other health emergencies.

 Be aware, though, that many travel plans impose restrictions on benefits such as coverage only until the 36th week and a total exclusion for normal delivery costs.
 As such, be sure to read policy terms and conditions carefully so you know what’s included.

 International maternity insurance

-International maternity insurance is generally a better option compared to travel insurance.
-However, it must be purchased a long time in advance.
+International maternity insurance is generally a better option than travel insurance when you’re pregnant.
+However, you need to purchase it a long time in advance.
 How far?
 Usually around 10 to 12 months before even being pregnant!
 This is because of the waiting periods attached to these particular plans.

-International maternity insurance can cover all maternity-related costs virtually anywhere in the world, including all pre- and post-natal check-ups and tests, pregnancy complications, medicine, and, most importantly, normal delivery costs, which can be expensive in private hospitals.
+Since international maternity insurance is an add-on to your existing health insurance policy, it can cover all maternity-related costs virtually anywhere in the world, on top of private health insurance benefits.
+This includes all pre- and post-natal check-ups and tests, pregnancy complications and medicine.
+Most importantly, it also includes normal delivery costs, which can be expensive in private hospitals.